An Exploration Of The Risks And Benefits

 - cannot tolerate substantial or even complete losses in short periods of time;

-- are unfamiliar with the unique nature and performance characteristics of funds that seek leveraged daily investment results; and
+- are unfamiliar with the unique nature and performance characteristics of funds that seek leveraged or inverse daily investment results; and

 - are unable to manage a portfolio actively and make changes as market conditions and fund performance dictate.

 Direxion offers the highest amount of magnification available in the ETF marketplace today, which increases the level of volatility associated with a particular fund.
 For example, if the S&P 500® Index increases by 1% in a single day, the Direxion Daily S&P 500® Bull 3X Shares is designed to return approximately 3% on that same day (minus fees and expenses).
-Conversely, if the same index is down 1% in a day, that same fund should decrease by approximately 3%.
+Conversely, if the same index is down 1% in a day, that same fund would be expected to decrease by approximately 3%.

-We recommend that prospective investors seek the advice of an investment professional before making an investment in Direxion Daily Leveraged ETFs.
+We recommend that prospective investors seek the advice of an investment professional before making an investment in Direxion Daily Leveraged & Inverse ETFs.

 Composition and Exposure